varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

    Some requested objects should not be cached.
-   A typical example is when a requested page contains  a ``Set-Cookie`` response header, and therefore it must be delivered only to the client that requests it.
+   A typical example is when a requested page contains the ``Set-Cookie`` response header, and therefore it must be delivered only to the client that requests it.
    In this case, you can tell Varnish to create a *hit-for-pass* object and stores it in the cache, instead of storing the fetched object.
    Subsequent requests are processed in *pass* mode.